AYUSH Counselling 2025

 QualificationsTo apply, applicants must have passed the 10+2 exam or an equivalent examination from a recognized educational institution.

 Applicants must have a minimum of 50 % marks in 10+2 with Physics, Chemistry, Biology/Biotechnology, and English as required subjects, with 40 % marks for SC/ST applicants and 45 % marks for PwD students.
-For international students, a comparable qualification that has been authorized by the institution will be accepted.
+For international students, a comparable qualification that has been authorised by the institution will be accepted.

 AYUSH Counselling Eligibility Criteria For PG - MS/MS Course